ATGphum/Hearth-App/README.md

 `docker-compose up --build`

+### Running web app

+run

+`docker-compose up`

+This will spin up the backend and the database.
+Whenever you

+- install a new node package
+- update an environment variable you will need to run the following command to rebuild the image

+`docker-compose up --build`

 ### Gotchas

 - if your code isnt formatting via prettier when saving locally, install prettier vs code extension and go to your settings.json for your vscode and add the following configuration